-Use GALAXY CAM TRANSLATE AXIS to move the view around and use L2 and R2 to zoom in and out.
+Use the GALAXY CAM TRANSLATE control to move the view around and GALAXY CAM ZOOM IN and GALAXY CAM ZOOM OUT to zoom the view in and out.

 Note that the square selector is sticky as it approaches stellar bodies and man-mad structures, snapping to focus on them.